PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Experiments

 \subsection{Results}

 \textbf{Results of MA-PHLP.} Table~\ref{tbl:MA-PHLP} presents the AUC scores for each model on the benchmark datasets.
-Bold marks the best results, and underline indicates the second-best results.
+The top three models are colored by} First, Second, Third.
 The results of AA, Katz, WLK, WLNM, N2V, SPC, MF, LINE, and SEAL are copied from SEAL~\cite{zhang2018link} for comparison.
 The MA-PHLP demonstrates high performance across most datasets, achieving competitive scores.
-The proposed model outperforms several baselines, falling between the SEAL and WP models in terms of the AUC score.
+The proposed model outperforms several baselines, falling between the GNN-based models in terms of the AUC score.
 Notably, for the Power dataset, MA-PHLP achieves the highest AUC score, indicating its effectiveness in capturing link patterns.

 \textbf{Results of Hybrid Methods.}

 Simply concatenating the PI vector calculated using PHLP with the final output of the SEAL model increases AUC scores for all datasets, as listed in Table~\ref{tbl:PHLP+SEAL}.
 This outcome suggests that when the SEAL model lacks topological information for inference, the vectors calculated using PHLP can serve as additional inputs.